 My friends and family wondered how smart it was to expose myself to strangers.
 Some thought I could be conversing with thugs from prison.
-“Hey!”
-I retorted, “Everyone makes mistakes and if they enjoy my blog, well, that’s a great sign of positive reform!”
+“Hey,” I said, “everyone makes mistakes and if they enjoy my blog, well, that’s a great sign of positive reform!”

 They wondered how I could possibly make friends online.

-What I write is more revealing about who I am than anything I say in public to my real friends.
+What I write is more revealing than anything I say in public to my real friends.
 Writing gives me time to collect my thoughts which are usually whipping around aimlessly in my pea brain.
-People who read my blog know me better in some ways than people I met in real life five years ago.
+People who read my blog know me better in some ways than people I’ve met in real life.